 Spiral computed tomography scan

 The National Lung Screening Trial (NLST) was a large clinical trial run by the National Cancer Institute.
-It compared spiral CT scans with chest X-rays in more than 50,000 people aged 55 to 74 who were current or former smokers with at least a 30-pack-year history of smoking (equal to smoking a pack a day for 30 years).
+It compared CT scans with chest x-rays in more than 50,000 people aged 55 to 74 who were current or former smokers with at least a 30-pack-year history of smoking (equal to smoking a pack a day for 30 years).

 People in the study received either yearly spiral CT scans or chest x-rays for three years.
 They were then followed for several years to see how many in each group died of lung cancer.

 The study found that people who got CT scans had a 20 percent lower chance of dying from lung cancer than those who had chest x-rays.
 But some questions still need to be answered.

 CT scans also find many abnormalities that don’t turn out to be cancer but prompt further testing.
 About one out of four people in the NLST had such a finding.